helkey/url-shorten/README.md

 To add more nodes to the cluster, run `k3s agent --server ${URL} --token ${TOKEN}` on another host.

 k3s does not work on WSL, which is like a Linux single user mode. k3s requires systemd or openrc as a process supervisor.
-Running k3s on Windows requres running Linux under Vmware or Virtualbox.
+Running k3s on Windows requires running Linux under Vmware or Virtualbox.

 ## Deploying to Kubernetes
 Setting up Kubernetes on a managed cluster is easy (e.g. GKE), but [there is nothing easy about what is required after that](https://twitter.com/kelseyhightower/status/1158367402838679552)

+## Monitoring Kubernetes
+Kubernetes offers a powerful orchestration capability, but lacks many features needed to run cloud deployments in production.
+Many competing software services have been quickly built up to provide these features, leading to a fragmented ecosystem.

+There are many monitoring solutions to help managed Kubernetes deployments, including [https://github.com/kube-prometheus](https://github.com/coreos/kube-prometheus) which uses Prometheus to monitor Kubernetes and Kubernetes applications, and Heptio [Sonobuoy](https://github.com/heptio/sonobuoy).